files-community/Website/src/routes/docs/configuring/custom-themes/+page.md

 ---
-title: Custom Themes
+title: Create a custom theme
 ---

-Files has a selection of built-in themes but you can also create your own theme by adding a resource file to the themes directory in the `LocalState` folder.
+Files comes with a number of built-in themes for you to use, but you can also create a custom theme the way you like.

-## How to create a custom theme
+## Create a custom theme

-1. Navigate to the themes directory, you can open find this folder by clicking the information icon in the appearance page.
-Create a new file with the `xaml` extension, this file will contain the resources for your custom theme.
+1. Open Files and click on the settings icon.
+2. Click on the information icon by the custom theme section.
+3. Open the themes folder.
+4. Create a new file with the `xaml` extension
-2. Open the file in the text editor of your choice.
+5. Open the file in the text editor of your choice.
-3. Copy and paste the template below
+6. Copy and paste the following template, you can include and override most XAML resources inside the ResourceDictionary.
+You can use the sample resources for ideas.
+The WinUI repository is also a good way to find resources that you can override.

 Default template
 ```xml